fanlidublin/DaysInDublin/Daily_Proverb.md

 - Always remember that the future comes one day at a time.
 Dean Acheson

 - The greatest mistake you can make in life is to be continually fearing you will make one.
 Elbert Hubbard

+- What would life be if we had no courage to attempt anything.
+Vincent Van Gogh